borisschapira/boris.schapira.dev/_posts/en/web/2019/2019-09-30-user-timing-api-next-frame.md

     while (performance.now() - n < 1000) {}
 ```

-***

 If you want to see this for yourself, here's [a test page](https://tests.boris.schapira.dev/perfmark-animationframe/).

-***

-## In a nutshell
+{% capture note %} **IN A NUTSHELL**

-- Call the User Timings API to create custom business-related timestamps.
+**Call the User Timings API** to create custom business-related timestamps.

-- Encapsulate them  inside `requestAnimationFrame()` callbacks to get to understand how the IU behaves, rather than the code execution.
-If you want to understand the code, attach two marks: you will have an idea of the display latency.
+**Encapsulate them** inside `requestAnimationFrame()` callbacks to get to understand how the UI behaves, rather than the code execution.

+If you want to have an idea of the display latency, attach two marks: one after the event to be followed, the other in a `requestAnimationFrame()` callback.{% endcapture note %} {% include note.html.liquid content=note %}